 - 1. Immediate risk of physical violence or harm, including, but not limited to:

 - a.
-Active shooter,
+Hostile intruder,

 - b.
-Armed intruder.
+Bomb threat,

 - c.
-Bomb threat,

-- d.
 An individual on campus exhibiting significant disturbed/disturbing behavior;

 - 2. Terrorist threat or likely terrorist incident;

-- 3. Disease outbreak:
+- 3. Disease outbreak;

 - 4. Widespread contamination or spill of hazardous materials;

 - 5. Severe weather that threatens safety;

-- 6. Natural disaster;
+- 6. Natural disaster:

 - 7. Fires on campus or the immediate area;

 - 8. Civil unrest which may jeopardize the learning environment or campus safety.